robertorcosta/azure-docs.pt-br/articles/active-directory/external-identities/self-service-sign-up-add-api-connector.md

 ## <a name="after-signing-in-with-an-identity-provider"></a>Depois de entrar com um provedor de identidade

 Um conector de API nesta etapa no processo de inscrição é invocado imediatamente depois que o usuário é autenticado com um provedor de identidade (Google, Facebook, Azure AD).
-Esta etapa precede a ***página coleção de atributos***, que é o formulário apresentado ao usuário para coletar atributos de usuário.
+Esta etapa precede a página de*_coleção de atributos_**, que é o formulário apresentado ao usuário para coletar atributos de usuário.

 <!-- The following are examples of API connector scenarios you may enable at this step:
 - Use the email or federated identity that the user provided to look up claims in an existing system.
 Return these claims from the existing system, pre-fill the attribute collection page, and make them available to return in the token.